 helm upgrade \ --install trento-server oci://registry.suse.com/trento/trento-server \ --set trento-web.trentoWebOrigin=TRENTO_SERVER_HOSTNAME \ --set trento-web.adminUser.password=ADMIN_PASSWORD

-When using a Helm version lower than 3.8.0, a experimental flag must be set before the helm command:
+When using a Helm version lower than 3.8.0, an experimental flag must be set as follows:

 HELM_EXPERIMENTAL_OCI=1 helm upgrade \ --install trento-server oci://registry.suse.com/trento/trento-server \ --set trento-web.trentoWebOrigin=TRENTO_SERVER_HOSTNAME \ --set trento-web.adminUser.password=ADMIN_PASSWORD